Get "My Power Journal"

 Do you have your examples?

 To drive my point home, it is possible to enjoy holidays and yet not compromise our self-care due to relaxing our own expectations or putting off our needs due to the social expectations of others.
-Find a strategy that works for you and stick to your boundaries by thinking forward about what you will face and planning your reponses.
+Find a strategy that works for you and stick to your boundaries by thinking forward about what you will face and planning your responses.

 When we do that, we can keep our healthy routines and still enjoy holidays and people around us, embracing the joyful holiday spirit.

 Ready for the next step?
-Join our community.

 Let's chat for a few min